‘Vanderpump Rules’ Star Scheana Shay Defends Her Music On Twitter

 “I was never doing it as a ‘career.’
 Just a hobby.
 And I just released a new song lol,” she tweeted.

-Shay has been clear in the past that she doesn’t want to pursue being a musician for her solo career but thoroughly enjoys music and loves performing.
+Shay has been clear in the past that she doesn’t want to pursue being a musician for her solo career, but thoroughly enjoys music and loves performing.
 So, when it comes to the critics she faces online, the reality star doesn’t seem to let anyone’s negative comments get to her too much.
 Instead, she continues to do what she loves while also starring on Vanderpump Rules and waiting tables at SUR Restaurant in West Hollywood, California, where the series is filmed.

 Shay’s latest single, “Better Without You,” was reportedly inspired by a number of her past partners, including ex-husband Mike Shay and ex-boyfriend Robert Parks-Valletta.

-It was her first single in five years.
+It is her first single in five years.

 In one recent interview with Us Weekly, Shay said that after several months of dating rumors, things are still “complicated” between her and Spott.